IDU-CVLab/COV19D/README.md

 <br /> B) The Code '3D_Image_Classification_binary_cross_loss.ipynb' introduces the same CNN model with binary crossentropy as a losss function.
 The results shows the improvment on the accuracy and loss of the CNN model over 20 epochs.
 2. Transfer Learning and a classifier Model:
 <br /> The code 'Transfer_Learning_VGG16_RF.ipynb' introduces a transfer learning method using VGG16 model for feature exctraction and Random Forest  to classify the images.
 Only 60 CT images were used for training and the same number of images for validation, half of the images were Covid and the other half were non-covid.
 The Macro f1 score reached about 0.58.
+3. Modified AlexNet:
+<br /> The code "COVID-19 CT classification with Modified AlexNet and RF and SVM Classifiers.ipynb" uses modified AlexNet model.
+The code works on 100 images from each of the training set and the validation set.
+The macro f1 score achieved using this method is about 74.